mjopenglsdl/small3d/README.md

 ![Demo 1](https://cloud.githubusercontent.com/assets/875167/18656425/4781b3d0-7ef1-11e6-83de-e412d5840fec.gif)

 This is a free, open-source, minimalistic 3D game engine, developed in C++ and based on modern OpenGL.
 I developed it while learning how to program games and I am still using it for my projects and experiments.
+In order to learn how to use it, have a look at the example game, [Avoid the Bug 3D](https://github.com/dimi309/AvoidTheBug3D).

 Features
 --------